Simply-Static/simply-static/readme.txt

 2. This is what the Simply Static Generate page looks like after you've generated your static files.
 We'll show you exactly which files we made a static copy of.

 == Changelog ==

+= 1.5.0, June xx, 2016 =

+* Fix: The img srcset attribute now displays all urls (instead of only the last one)
+* Improvement: Less memory usage; less likely to exhaust allowed memory size
+* Improvement: Export log is now paginated / less likely to overwhelm your browser

 = 1.4.1, April 28, 2016 =